Resonance – A Stunning Student-Made Unreal Engine 5 Adventure That Feels AAA

 The Creative Team

-Resonance is a collaborative passion project made by a talented group of artists and developers:
+Resonance is a labor of love from a collaborative team of independant artists and game developers:

 • Concept Artist: Léa Sandeau